TerryMcGinnis01/Senior-Design-Spring-2020/README.md

 ### How the Arduino Code Works:

-The Arduino code scans through the 8 channels of the multiplexer, and if there is data it will write it to the buffer.
+The Arduino code scans through the 8 channels of the multiplexer, and if there is data it will write to the buffer 2 bytes as an identifier followed by the data itself.